tspindler-cms/tetet-vwv/README.txt

-    Aplion - for an important topic on ship building on DCS World forum and help via discord Admiral189 - for helpful advice on the CVA-31 Citizen - tester and contributor of the mod seabat - tester and contributor of the mod, creator of CVA-31 liveries for the F-8 Zabbie - tester of the mod
+    Aplion - for an important topic on ship building on DCS World forum and help via discord Admiral189 - for helpful advice on the CVA-31 Citizen - tester and contributor of the mod seabat - tester and contributor of the mod, creator of CVA-31 liveries for the F-8 and A-4 Zabbie - tester of the mod
-    Toan - new parking code and improvements to F-8 Spino - for the F-8 mod
+    Toan - new parking code and improvements to F-8 Mario - for the F-8 mod
+    Spino - for the F-8 mods weapons and pylons
     Pedro Caparros - for the original F-8 livery
     VSN Team - for permission to use the F-8 mod